katjone/react_todo_walkthrough/sprints/Sprint3.md

 export default TodosContainer
 ```

 Awesome, we can see the response from our database as soon as the page loads, we know it's working!
+Notice that the actual `json` we want is stored in the `data` attribute of the response.
+This is a standard format for `axios` returns.

+We can now see that everything is working!
 However, its completely in the wrong spot and we don't have anything we're passing todos to... yet!

 Now that we can get our data, let's code how we present that data.
 It'll be a bit before we connect these pieces and actually see our todos in our app, but just hold on, we'll get there!